bohdloss/SpaghettiEngine/README.md

 - Render 3d models with materials
 - Use the input system to control a player
 - Use the event system to easily dispatch custom events across the level
-- (FIXING) Easily manage networking for multiplayer
+- Easily manage networking for multiplayer
-- (FIXING) Run servers
+- Run servers
 - (WIP) Physics
 - (WIP) Play sounds and music

+### Known problems

+The following bugs are being actively fixed:

+- Replicated camera not rendering properly
+- Occasional deadlock on startup

 ### How to set it up